ExactDoug/element-highlighter/README.md

 ## Usage

+### Basic Usage
 1. Navigate to any webpage
 2. Click the userscript manager icon
 3. Select "Toggle Element Highlighter" from the menu
 4. Hover over elements to highlight them
-5. Click on an element to select it
+5. Click on an element to select and download it

-6. Enter a filename in the prompt
-7. Click OK to download the selected element as an HTML file
+### Multiple Element Selection
+1. Activate the Element Highlighter
+2. Hold Shift and click on elements to add them to selection
+3. Use the selection panel to:
+   - View all selected elements
+   - Remove specific elements
+   - Highlight individual elements
+   - Download all selected elements
+   - Clear all selections

 ### Keyboard Shortcuts
+- `Shift+Click`: Add element to selection
+- `C`: Clear all selections
+- `D`: Download all selected elements
-- `Escape`: Cancel element selection mode
+- `Escape`: Exit element selection mode

 ## Output Format

-The script generates a standalone HTML file containing:
+For single elements, the script generates a standalone HTML file containing:
 - The selected element with all nested content
 - Original page source URL in comments
 - Timestamp of capture
 - Simplified but functional CSS
 - Absolute URLs for all images
 - Preserved layout and formatting

+For multiple elements, the output includes:
+- All selected elements in a single HTML file
+- Elements separated with clear headers
+- Page metadata including source URL and capture time
+- Print-friendly styling for documentation or reports

 ## Development